Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 ### Difficulty

-*Before a roll is performed*, the Storyteller should determine the **Difficulty** of the roll--the number of successes that the roll must match or exceed for the action to be considered a success.
+*Before a roll is performed*, the Storyteller should determine the **Difficulty** of the roll—the number of successes that the roll must match or exceed for the action to be considered a success.

 -   **Difficulty 1 (Easy)**- This task is expected to be passed by a